 Salacia oblonga

 Traditionally used by Kani healers for diabetes management.
-Modern pharmacology has confirmed its alpha-glucosidase inhibitory properties — relevant to blood sugar regulation.
+Modern pharmacology has examined its alpha-glucosidase inhibitory properties — relevant to blood sugar regulation.

 Kallurukki